 To detoxify the blood and reduce swollen glands, a poultice made with the leaves of the Figwort was applied to the body.
 Infused in water, the leaves of the plant were also used to combat malarial fevers; as was an infusion made with the bark of the Golden Willow.
 The active extract of the bark of the White Willow, like Meadowseet, contains salicin.
 To cure a fever, it was necessary to drink, each morning and night, the potion that had been produced after the bark had been macerated in white wine for four days.
 To treat dysentery, the leaves were boiled in milk.
 Eating a few bunches of Elderberry was also said to prevent dysentery.

 The Small Nettle was employed against rheumatism, sciatica and lumbago but was also used to treat ailments identified by the coughing-up of blood, such as tuberculosis or bronchitis.
 Some healers here advocated a nettle leaf tea while others advocated that the nettle seeds be boiled in water for thirty minutes before being mixed into a fresh egg yolk.
 The same concoction was recommended for treating heavy colds but drank as hot as could be borne.
+In central Brittany, Nettle baths to calm leg and foot pain were noted well into the 20th century, as was the practice of striking bunches of the plant against the body of a patient affected with rheumatism.

 These natural remedies are not only testimony to the patient ingenuity of the healers of yesterday but also provide us with a fascinating insight into the most common ailments once faced by the people of Brittany.